 Whatever you decide, make sure to include it in your employee handbook.
 Write down the maximum hours for part-time as well as the minimum part-time hours.

-For example, let’s say you want part-time workers to be those who work less than 35 hours a week.
+Let’s say you want part-time workers to be those who work less than 35 hours a week.
 Therefore, your full-time workers are those who work 35 hours or more.
-Stick to these set hours by including it in your business’s policies.
+Stick to these set hours by including them in your business’s policies.